Enhancing multimodal cooperation via sample-level modality valuation: Abstract

 \section{Abstract}

-One primary topic of multi-modal learning is to jointly incorporate heterogeneous information from different modalities.
-However, most models often suffer from unsatisfactory multi-modal cooperation, which could not jointly utilize all modalities well.
-Some methods are proposed to identify and enhance the worse learnt modality, but are often hard to provide the fine-grained observation of multi-modal cooperation at sample-level with theoretical support.
+One primary topic of multimodal learning is to jointly incorporate heterogeneous information from different modalities.
+However, most models often suffer from unsatisfactory multimodal cooperation, which cannot jointly utilize all modalities well.
+Some methods are proposed to identify and enhance the worse learnt modality, but they are often hard to provide the fine-grained observation of multimodal cooperation at sample-level with theoretical support.
 Hence, it is essential to reasonably observe and improve the fine-grained cooperation between modalities, especially when facing realistic scenarios where the modality discrepancy could vary across different samples.
-To this end, we introduce a fine-grained modality valuation metric to evaluate the contribution of each modality at sample-level.
-Via modality valuation, we regretfully observe that the multi-modal model tends to rely on one specific modality, resulting in other modalities being low-contributing.
-We further analyze this issue and improve cooperation between modalities by enhancing the discriminative ability of low-contributing modalities in a targeted manner.
-Overall, our methods reasonably observe the fine-grained uni-modal contribution at sample-level and achieve considerable improvement on different multi-modal models. \blfootnote{ \textsuperscript{*}Corresponding author.}
+To this end, we introduce a sample-level modality valuation metric to evaluate the contribution of each modality for each sample.
+Via modality valuation, we observe that modality discrepancy indeed could be different at sample-level, beyond the global contribution discrepancy at dataset-level.
+We further analyze this issue and improve cooperation between modalities at sample-level by enhancing the discriminative ability of low-contributing modalities in a targeted manner.
+Overall, our methods reasonably observe the fine-grained uni-modal contribution and achieve considerable improvement.
+The source code and dataset are available at \url{https://github.com/GeWu-Lab/Valuate-and-Enhance-Multimodal-Cooperation}.\blfootnote{ \textsuperscript{*}Corresponding author. }